exadel-inc/esl/src/modules/esl-carousel/plugin/dots/README.md

 `ESLCarouselNavDots` is auxiliary custom tag for ESLCarousel that provides dots navigation control for the carousel.

-`ESLCarouselNavDots` relay on slide groups(sets), so one dot is created for each slide group.
+`ESLCarouselNavDots` relays on slide groups, so one dot is created for each slide group.
 Slide group is a set of slides that are displayed together in the carousel (you can control it by `count` attribute of carousel).

 Please note, the plugin does not render if the carousel not found or expected amount of dots is less than 2.